mmtembu/mmtembu/README.md

 - I'm into Star Wars <img src="http://emojis.slackmojis.com/emojis/images/1478224666/1324/darth_maul.gif" width="25px" height="25px"/>
 - Also like helping people ℹ️.
 - My persistance is of *Ahsoka Tano*.
 I usually don't give up that easily 😤.
-- I live by trial and error, until I get the solution to the problem 😎.
+- I live by trial and error, until I find the solution to the problem 😎.

 <!--
 **mmtembu/mmtembu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.